-The FAQs below cover questions specific to international students and scholars.
-For the general Tulane FAQs on COVID-19, visit this page.
+The FAQs below cover questions specific to international students and scholars for the spring 2020 and summer 2020 semester.
+Click here for fall 2020 FAQs.
+The general Tulane FAQs on COVID-19, visit this page.
 This website will be updated as questions and answers arise.

 The OISS is taking measures to reduce contact due to COVID-19.
 As of Monday, March 16, 2020 the physical location of OISS is no longer open.
 OISS staff members will be working remotely in alignment with Tulane recommendations related to social distancing to limit the spread of COVID-19.
 Students and scholars can continue to make virtual appointments with an advisor through our appointments website or by emailing email@example.com.
 The advisor will email you details about the online or phone appointment before the scheduled meeting time.
 If you have a document you need to get from OISS, you will be contacted about shipment options.